-- 4. The individuals who are stripped of their United States citizenship will be rendered undocumented, subject to removal or detention, and many will be stateless-that is, citizens of no country at all.
+7. The individuals who are stripped of their U.S. citizenship, including the States' residents, Individual Plaintiffs' expected children, and members of the proposed class, will be left without any legal immigration status, vulnerable to removal from this country, and threatened with the loss of "all that makes life worth living."
+Bridges v.
+Wixon, 326 U.S. 135, 147 (1945) (cleaned up).
+Many will be left stateless-that is, citizens of no country at all.
+They will be left on the outside of society and forced to remain in the shadows in fear of immigration enforcement actions that could result in their separation from family members and removal from their country of birth.
 They will lose eligibility for myriad federal benefits programs.
 They will lose their right to travel freely and re-enter the United States.
 They will lose their ability to obtain a Social Security number (SSN) and work lawfully.
-They will lose their right to vote, serve on juries, and run for certain offices.
-And they will be placed into lifelong positions of instability and insecurity as part of a new underclass in the United States.
-In short, despite the Constitution's guarantee of their citizenship, thousands of newborns and children will lose their ability to fully and fairly be a part of American society as a citizen with all its benefits and privileges. - 5.
-The Citizenship Stripping Order will also directly injure the Plaintiff States.
+They will lose the opportunity to qualify for many educational opportunities.
+They will lose their right to vote, serve on juries, and run for most public offices.
+They will be placed into lifelong positions of instability and insecurity as part of a new underclass in the United States.
+In short, despite the Constitution's guarantee of their citizenship, Individual Plaintiffs' children and the thousands of newborns who would be subject to the Citizenship Stripping Order will lose their ability to fully and fairly be a part of American society as a citizen with all its benefits and privileges.

+- 8. The Citizenship Stripping Order will also directly injure the Plaintiff States in additional ways.
 The Plaintiff States will suffer immediate and irreparable harm by losing federal funding or reimbursements to programs that the Plaintiff States administer, such as Medicaid, the Children's Health Insurance Program (CHIP), foster care and adoption assistance programs, and programs to facilitate streamlined issuance of SSNs to eligible babies-among others.
-By purporting to unilaterally strip citizenship from individuals born in the Plaintiff States based on their parents'

-citizenship or immigration status, the Plaintiff States will be forced to bear significantly increased costs to operate and fund programs that ensure the health and well-being of their residents.
+By purporting to unilaterally strip citizenship from individuals born in the Plaintiff States based on their parents' citizenship or immigration status, the Plaintiff States will be forced to bear significantly increased costs to operate and fund programs that ensure the health and well-being of their residents.
 The Plaintiff States will also be required-on no notice and at their considerable burden and expense-to immediately begin modifying their funding and operational structures and administration of programs to account for this change.
-This will impose significant administrative and operational burdens for multiple of the Plaintiff States' agencies that operate programs for the benefit of their residents.

-6. To prevent the President's and the federal government's unlawful action from harming the Plaintiff States and their residents, the Court should invalidate the Citizenship Stripping Order in its entirety and enjoin any actions taken to implement its directives.
+This will impose significant administrative and operational burdens for multiple of the Plaintiff States' agencies that operate programs for the benefit of their residents. - 9.
+To prevent the President's and the federal government's unlawful action from harming Plaintiffs, as well as the proposed class that Individual Plaintiffs seek to represent, they ask this Court to invalidate the Citizenship Stripping Order in its entirety and enjoin any actions taken to implement its directives.